Jaime-Barillas/otech-notes/src/y1s2/computer-graphics/17-ray-tracing.md

 So which line to infinity should we use?
 (This selects the coordinate plane to project onto)
 + An easy choice is the x-axis.
-  - Intersection calculation
-is easy, check y values only.
+  - Intersection calculation is easy, check y values only.
-+ Slide 19: If one end point is above the line (x-axis in this case) and the other below,   we have an intersection.
++ If one end point of polygon edge is above the line (x-axis in this case) and the other below, we have an intersection.
 + If the projection results in a horizontal line, choose one of the other planes.
-+ See also page: 20

 + More efficient computations in the case of triangles.
 + Efficiency is a major concern in raytracing.